Better Practice Social Licence Guideline

 The 12-month Independent Review provides an important opportunity to review and reflect on the implementation of the Better Practice Social Licence Guideline by participating transmission businesses.

-The purpose of this first Independent Review was to assess progress towards implementing the Priority Actions and Better Practice Opportunities contained in the Better Practice Social Licence Guideline and provide constructive feedback to support continuous improvement efforts.
+The purpose of the first Independent Review was to assess progress towards implementing the Priority Actions and Better Practice Opportunities contained in the Better Practice Social Licence Guideline and provide constructive feedback to support continuous improvement efforts.

 The Independent Review used a mixed-method approach, including 12 semi-structured interviews with Community Outcome Group members and transmission businesses, and a review of the 6 and 12-Month Progress Reports provided by each business.